Skills, Agents, and Private Marketplaces: Scaling Team Capabilities

 Ask clarifying questions before reviewing.
 Don't assume you understand the context.

-MCP stands for Model Context Protocol.
-Think of it as the standardized way Claude Code talks to external systems.
+Model Context Protocol is the standardized way Claude Code talks to external systems.
+You configure servers in .mcp.json or settings.json:

 {